Newsmaker - The accidental CEO: Tookey takes Lloyds reins

-It was a remarkable turn of events for the bank and Tookey, the down-to-earth and amiable CFO, who had announced six weeks earlier he was leaving the goldfish bowl of UK banking to return to his insurance roots by taking a post at Resolution.
+It was a remarkable turn of events for the bank and Tookey, the down-to-earth and amiable CFO, who had announced six weeks earlier he was leaving the goldfish bowl of UK banking to return to his insurance roots by taking a post at Resolution RSL.L.

 But having to turn to someone headed for the exit reflects badly on Lloyds, some analysts and bankers said.